First week: Tiwazzo and the girls go shopping

 🎶Now there’s some perspective for you.
 Your daddy saw the Gallagher house on his first walk to the SPRR freight depot, 25 years after this shot was taken when it was the lone remaining residence in the otherwise commercial corner of Mill and Ryan.

 Little tidbit that amused Miss Maude.
-When Ged’s father died and the last of his siblings were grown and gone from the old Gray home, which was a block down Broad from Kaufman‘s store, it was Leopold Kaufman who bought it.
+When Ged’s father died and the last of his siblings was grown and gone from the old Gray home a block down Broad from Kaufman’s store, it was Leopold Kaufman who bought it.
 When he was wealthy enough to build a grand mansion on the fast-becoming-prestigious Broad St address, he moved the old Gray home (in the words of Miss Maude), “not bothering to turn it about as it went across the road.
 So the back of the house fronts on Bilbo street.”
 It stayed like that, too, until it was torn down in the ’40s.🎶

 And here’s another tidbit for perspective.
 Imagine you’re standing at the intersection between the Hutchins and Kaufman stores in that 1882 shot, but facing south, with the Kaufman store at your left and the Hutchins home and store at your right.
 Just 7 years later, in 1889, Bloch’s saloon having replaced the Hutchins buildings, the block was packed, as the faded photo below shows.
 Gone are the yards and picket fences and trees.
 Not only had the railroad finally cut through the forests of SW Louisiana, opening the little town up to the major ports of both New Orleans and Houston, but the government opened up the forests for sale at $1.25 an acre, and a Kansas land investor with a vision bought 1.5 million acres of SW Louisiana forest, then advertised the potential of Lake Charles all over the country.
 Lumber barons from the northern states flocked to Lake Charles, and their Broad St mansions began sprouting up in the ’90s and ’00s.